Jaman01/CyberPsy_Phishing/README.md

+EN
+# CyberPsy_Phishing
+Exploring the impact of cognitive biases and personality traits on vulnerability to phishing attacks

+🛡️ Phishing & Cognitive Biases – Analyzing Human Vulnerability
+📌 Overview
+This repository contains a summary of my MIASHS Bachelor's thesis (Mathematics and Computer Science Applied to Human and Social Sciences, Cognitive Sciences).
+My research explores how cognitive biases and personality traits affect individuals' vulnerability to phishing attacks.

+🎯 Project Objective
+Understanding how attackers manipulate human psychology to maximize the effectiveness of their cyberattacks and identifying ways to enhance awareness and user protection.

+📄 Repository Content
+🔹 Cover page – General information about the thesis 🔹 Table of contents – Overview of the document structure 🔹 Thesis summary in English🔹 Thesis summary in French 🔹 Introduction 🔹 Bibliography

+🔍 Quick Summary
+Phishing cyberattacks exploit psychological vulnerabilities to trick individuals into disclosing sensitive information.
+In this study, I analyzed five major cognitive biases and Big Five personality traits through the lens of the Heuristic-Systematic Model.

+🔎 Limitations & Future Research
+The planned experiment for this study was conducted, but the full experimental framework could not be completed due to certain methodological constraints and a lack of technical resources.

+Future research could explore :
+- Improving the experimental protocol for better result validation.
+- Integrating new analytical techniques to refine understanding of cognitive biases in cyberattacks.
+- Collaborating with cybersecurity and cognitive psychology experts to deepen this research.

+FR
 # CyberPsy_Phishing
 Exploration de l’impact des biais cognitifs et des traits de personnalité sur la vulnérabilité face aux attaques de phishing